 The word exams brings fear into some students.
-It can be final exams in school, board exams, or entrance tests like JEE and NEET.
+It can be final exams in school, board exams, or entrance tests like JEE Main and JEE Advanced.
 There is a negative environment where if you are a student about to take exams you must be struggling, sleep-deprived, anxious and depressed.

 Relax.
 Exams are just a test to measure your knowledge and understanding of the subjects.
-Students continue to ineffectively approach and prepare for exams which limits and reduces their chances of success.
+Students continue to ineffectively approach and develop fear for exams which limits and reduces their chances of success.

-By focusing on a positive goal, you are more inclined to remain focused, giving you a better chance at preparing effectively as compare to stressing out and getting worried for the exam.
+By focusing on a positive goal, you are more inclined to remain focused, giving you a better chance at preparing without fear as compare to stressing out and getting worried for the exam.

 Instead of worrying about the future, focus on what you can do right now to improve your odds.
 Regardless of your performance in the class or batch, up until now, focus on making better decisions now.
 Go take out your coaching modules, books and notes so you have them ready for your next study session.